cfantecelle/data_science_portfolio/README.md

 ---

 # Carlos Henrique Fantecelle
-<sup>*Data Scientist*, *Researcher* and *PhD student* at Center of Infectious Diseases (Federal University of Espírito Santo)</sup>
+<sup>*Data Scientist*, *Researcher* and *Ph.D. student* at the Center of Infectious Diseases (Federal University of Espírito Santo)</sup>

 <br>

-With experience in Science and Research, especially in the immunology field, I look at data in a wide perspective, going from the higher picture to the small details.
-With thoroughness and the ability to identify patterns, I have been applying my knowledge into understanding real life problems, mainly related to human health.
-Recently, I also started developing skill towards analysing and understanding other kinds of data.
+With experience in Science and Research, especially in the immunology field, I look at data from a wide perspective, going from the higher picture to the small details.
+With thoroughness and the ability to identify patterns, I have been applying my knowledge to understand real-life problems, mainly related to human health.
+Recently, I also started developing skills analyzing and understanding other kinds of data.

 <br>

-I have a Bachelor's degree in Biological Sciences from Federal University of Espírito Santo (UFES) where I also studied for one year at Queen Mary University of London (QMUL).
-I also have a Master's Degree in Infectious Diseases from UFES and I am currently doing a PhD in the same area and institution.
+I have a Bachelor's degree in Biological Sciences from the Federal University of Espírito Santo (UFES) where I also studied for one year at Queen Mary University of London (QMUL).
+I also have a Master's Degree in Infectious Diseases from UFES and I am currently doing a Ph.D. in the same area and institution.

 <br>